How to Neutralize Muriatic Acid: The Useful Tips

 2. Using Ammonia

-Prepare 6-8 ounce powdered ammonia.
+Prepare 6-8 ounces of powdered ammonia.
 Then, dilute them in 1 gallon of water.
 Stir the mixture well before transferring them into a spraying gun.

 Spray the mixture onto the concrete.
 The ammonia will neutralize the muriatic acid residue left on the surface, thus preventing any stains from forming on the surface.